 The court holds a hearing to confirm consent to the adoption before the final decree of adoption is issued.
 Birth parents may be required to attend this adoption consent confirmation hearing.

 According to PA adoption laws, adoption-eligible adults and children who are 12 or older must consent to be adopted.

 States also individually regulate how much and what is allowed to be paid to help expectant and birth parents throughout the pregnancy and adoption.
-PA adoption laws allow the following birth parent expenses to be paid by the adoptive parents:
+PA adoption laws allow the following prospective birth parent expenses to be paid by the adoptive parents:

 Expenses related to the care of the child prior to the decree of adoption being issued

-Requested birth parent expenses are reviewed by Pennsylvania courts, and any expenses deemed “excessive” or “unnecessary” are not permitted to be paid by the adoptive family.
+Requested prospective birth parent expenses are reviewed by Pennsylvania courts, and any expenses deemed “excessive” or “unnecessary” are not permitted to be paid by the adoptive family.
 Any form of payment, including money, gifts or favors in exchange for the placement of a child into an adoption is strictly illegal.

 To learn more about adopting a child in Pennsylvania with our agency, call 1-800-ADOPTION now to speak to a PA adoption specialist.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.